miaforsline/s2_streamflow/README.md

 5. [Comparing Streamflow and Air Temperature](https://miaforsline.github.io/air_comparisons/)
 6. [Bogwell (Peatland Water Table Elevation) Data](https://miaforsline.github.io/bogwell/)

+This workflow uses GitHub pages linked to my personal GitHub website to host the output of each step in the workflow.
+Each .Rmd file in the `s2_streamflow` GitHub repo is knit into an individual GitHub repo.
+Each individual GitHub repo contains an `index.html` file that is then rendered into an online GitHub page.

 ## File Structure
-RMD files and HTML files are stored in the main directory.
-The `figures` sub-directory stores PNG images plots/visualizations created in the RMDs.
-The `intermediate_data` sub-directory stores processed CSV files of the raw data that are important for visualizations.
+.Rmd files and HTML files are stored in the main directory.
+Each .Rmd file represents a step in the workflow and uses the following naming structure: `#_name.Rmd`

 ## Data
 Data used in this project are proprietary to the USDA Forest Service and stored in a private, online Box server used by the Marcell Experimental Forest team.
 For data access, please contact Dr. Nina Lany.